The PCN Health Management team consists of Nurses and Pharmacists that can assist you to promote wellness and manage chronic disease.

 Health promotion enables you to have more control over your health and the effects of your environment and lifestyle.
 The goal is to improve your wellbeing in the context of your everyday life.
-Your SASPCN team works with your to develop healthy behaviors and supportive environments by encouraging and enabling you to self-manage and improve your own health.
+Your SASPCN team works with you to develop healthy behaviors and supportive environments by encouraging and enabling you to self-manage and improve your own health.

 Health and Care Coordination

 Your SASPCN healthcare team can assist with communication between your health care providers (e.g. acute care, continuing care, specialty services and others).
-They work with your family physician to keep up to date with your health and care you are receiving.
+They work with your family physician to keep up to date with your health and the care you are receiving.
 Primary care nurses can effectively communicate important clinical information to other care providers involved in your care.
 Communication assists with the coordination of care to help meet your needs and prevent adverse events.